mabegglen/website-hugo/site/content/en/about/_index.md

 ---
 translationKey: "ueber-uns"
 title: "About us"
 description: "It is our shared ambition to revolutionize the world of IT training.
-Wir sind spezialisiert auf Container-Technologien und weitere OpenSource Technologien im Cloud Native Bereich."
+We are specialized in container technologies and further OpenSource technologies in the Cloud Native area."
 draft: false

 lead: